move to Spain

 Let’s start with the food.
 Breakfast (or desayuno) is typically light.
 Popular options include tostadas (toast), pastries, and bocadillos (sandwiches).
 And believe it or not, it’s not uncommon for some to pair their morning meal with a beer (yup, you read that right lol).

 Spain is also famous for its siesta culture.
-Many businesses shut down from 2-5PM, especially in smaller towns.
+Many businesses close from 2-5PM, especially in smaller towns.

 Check out this Reddit thread for more things to know about Spanish culture.